andreavitiani/bootsrap-for-electron/README.md

 ### Reason to install bootstrap via npm

+The reason to have bootstrap in local is the usability of your desktop application when the internet connection isn't available.

-If you want to use Bootstrap in an electron application, you must download the necessary files, copy and paste them into a folder, and copy the correct relative path.
+If you want to use Bootstrap without an npm package in an electron application, you must download the necessary files, copy and paste them into a folder, and copy/paste the correct path into the HTML or template engines file links in case you are using one.

-This take time and moreover, this take even more time for updating Bootstrap because you have to re-upload every single file every time. **bootsrap-for-electron** take care of everything for you letting you focus on the core application.
+Updating Bootstrap without an npm package is time consuming and error prone because you have to re-upload every single file every time.

-Another aspect is the usability of your desktop application when the internet connection isn't available.
+**bootsrap-for-electron package** take care of everything without hassle.